Devontae Shuler: College career

 As a freshman at Ole Miss, Shuler averaged six points, 2.7 rebounds and 1.1 assists per game, primarily playing off the ball alongside Breein Tyree.
 He decided to return to the team despite a coaching change after the season, after meeting with new coach Kermit Davis.
 Shuler moved into a starting role and averaged 10.3 points, 4.1 rebounds and three assists per game as a sophomore.
 He recorded 56 steals, the most ever by an Ole Miss sophomore and the seventh-most in program history.
 Shuler declared for the 2019 NBA draft before returning to college.
 On February 1, 2020, he scored a junior season-high 28 points along with five three-pointers in a 73–63 loss to LSU.
 As a junior, Shuler averaged 11.7 points, 4.5 rebounds and 3.3 assists per game.
 He averaged 15.3 points and 3.3 assists per game as a senior, earning First Team All-SEC honors.

 Professional career

 Capital City Go-Go (2021–2022)

 After going undrafted in the 2021 NBA draft, Shuler joined the Dallas Mavericks for 2021 NBA Summer League.
 On October 15, 2021, he signed with the Washington Wizards.
 Shuler was waived on October 16.
 In October 2021, he joined the Capital City Go-Go as an affiliate player.
 On December 29, 2022, Shuler was waived.

 Fort Wayne Mad Ants (2023)

 On January 15, 2023, Shuler was acquired by the Fort Wayne Mad Ants.
 He was waived on February 8.

-Cleveland Charge (2023–present)
+Cleveland Charge (2023–2024)

 On February 13, 2023, Shuler was acquired by the Cleveland Charge.

+On October 21, 2023, Shuler signed with the Cleveland Cavaliers, but was waived the same day, and one week later, he re-signed with the Charge.

+Filou Oostende (2024–2025)

+On October 1, 2024, Shuler signed with Filou Oostende of the BNXT League.